River recharge and private bores

 If groundwater levels get too low or increased salinity is detected in the groundwater, alarms are triggered alerting staff to respond.

 You can check the level of water in aquifers by going to the Waikanae Borefield Level Monitoring website (you will need Chrome, Firefox, Safari or Internet Explorer 9+ to see this information).

 Once on the website, check to see if your property is inside the orange line – bores in this area may experience a noticeable reduction in water levels when the river recharge scheme is operating.

 1. Enter the address of your property in the search box at top left of the screen:

-A blue dot will appear showing where your property is located:
+A blue line will appear showing where your property is located:

-3. Click on the yellow monitoring site box to bring up a graph showing water levels at that location:
+3. Click on the double arrows to enlarge the graph showing water levels at that location: